 Three Key Factors of TTFB Improvement

 Network latency is the time that necessary for the server to send the first response to the user-agent.
-The most significant study in the field that highlighted the relationship between Time To First Byte and search rankings was conducted by Moz and Zoompf in 2013.
+The most significant study in the field that highlighted the relationship between Time To First Byte and search engine rankings were conducted by Moz and Zoompf in 2013.
 They examined the relationship between TTFB and Google search rankings using 2,000 different search queries and testing the performance of 100,000 sites in search results.
 The search results revealed a clear correlation between the first-byte time and search engine rankings.
 Although the shorter time to the first byte clearly correlates with a higher Google rank, it is however not possible to generalize and say whether a lower TTFB could lead to an increase in rankings.

 However, the results were significant enough to warrant website owners starting to work on their site’s performance as well as other metrics affecting their SEO.
 The Moz and Zoompf study found that websites with faster TTFBs ranked better overall than those with higher TTFBs.